The awning – to most campers it’s just an extension to shield them from the afternoon sun.

 Triple your living space – with a click

+The living space is divided into three separate parts.
+The midsection, consisting of plywood and a steel frame contains a bathroom, a kitchen, and seating area.
 In one of the awning extensions, campers find two separated sleeping areas.
-On the other side there’s the living room with a terrace.
+On the other side, there’s a living room with a terrace.

-While the room awning shields light and provides privacy, the other side’s awning is made out of a transparent but weatherproof plastic.
-With good weather, this awning can also be folded-in, like the ceiling of a convertible for a breezy day underneath the summer sky.
+While the living room awning shields light and provides privacy, the other side’s awning is made of a transparent but weatherproof plastic.
+In good weather, this awning can also be folded-in, like the ceiling of a convertible for a breezy day underneath the summer sky.